Rock 'n' Roll History for

 December 3

-Elvis Presley's first release on RCA Victor Records was announced.
+RCA announces its first two releases from the newly signed Elvis Presley.
 The first two sides were actually purchased from Sam Phillips of Sun Records: "Mystery Train" and "I Forgot to Remember to Forget".
 Elvis was described by his new record company as 'The most talked about personality in recorded music in the last ten years.'

 December 3